Community investment and involvement

 One example of our commitment to literacy and learning is our investment in the Northland School Division No. 61 (known as NSD61).
 In the fall of 2016, we announced a $250,000 donation as part of our partnership with the NSD61.
 This unique school division provides student-centred learning opportunities to primarily First Nation and Métis students in northern Alberta.
 Since we began our partnership three years ago with NSD61, the number of students reading at their grade level has increased by 19 percent across the division and division-wide attendance has increased by three percent.

-Learn more about how we’re working to improve literacy in the NSD61 »
+How we’re working to improve literacy in the NSD61

 In 2016 and early 2017, we also initiated planning for a series of donations to help celebrate Canada’s 150th birthday.
 We’ve committed to donate to 22 libraries across our operating communities and to provide our staff as volunteers in related literacy events.